kevin143carr/tarpon-installer/README.md

 ### `[USERINFO]` (remote credentials)

 These fields are in plaintext.
 They are commonly used for remote installs or to update files that require authentication.
 If a value is blank, the field is hidden in the GUI.
+For `installtype = REMOTELINUX`, configure the remote `username` as a sudoer ahead of time.

 Example: